Ziadnasser619/Daily-updates/Day 1.md

 # Day 1-update

 ## Watched first 3 videos.
+- Image Classification.
+- Train & Predict functions.
+- Nearest Neighbor and its usage.
+-
-## Read the Intro to CNNs and Key Concepts in CNNs in the book
+## Read the Intro to CNNs and Key Concepts in CNNs.